WICG/display-locking/README.md

 #### Summary

-Leveraging content-visibility, we can also support searchable hidden content.
+Leveraging `content-visibility`, we can also support searchable hidden content.
 We are applying this automatically to the details elements, to make the contents of the details element available to find-in-page.